Walid-Ahmed/imageclassifierSuite/README.md

 A probabilty more than 0.5 means that the output is the second  class when they are sorted aphabitically.
 For example  predicting  the class from "cats" and "dogs" labels, the probabilty of more than 0.5  means a prediction of "dog".

-# II-Train a binary image classiffier using satandad dataset
+# II-Train a multiclass image classiffier using satandard dataset

 The file python trainStandardDatasetMulticlass.py trains a multiclass neural network using a standard datasets that are builtin in Keras.